-Condition - The Insurance/Rehabilitation Clerk and the Director of Finance have access to cash and post receipts and adjustments to patients' accounts.
+Condition - The Insurance/Rehabilitation Clerk, the Director of Finance and the Admissions Clerk have access to cash and post receipts and adjustments to patients' accounts.

-Context - The design of the Hospital's internal control does not provide adequate segregation of duties for the Insurance/Rehabilitation Clerk and the Director of Finance
+Context - The design of the Hospital's internal control does not provide adequate segregation of duties for the Insurance/Rehabilitation Clerk, the Director of Finance and the Admissions Clerk.